 What Alphacamper does differently

-- a Chrome extension that pre-fills your booking form
+- a Chrome extension that can pre-fill routine booking fields in your browser

 That extension is the product moat.
 It is not a hidden booking bot running somewhere else.
 It runs in your browser, on your session, and types the routine fields faster than a human usually can.
 Think of the same general category as Honey, 1Password, or Grammarly.
 It helps you complete a task in your own browser.
 It does not pretend to own the account for you.